 What's the differences between instant coffee and brewed coffee?
 Read our full guide.

 The history of American instant coffee dates back to 1851; it was first created for soldiers in the Civil War.
 The first successful instant coffee process was created by a chemist named Satori Kato in 1901, and was patented in 1903.
-In 1938, a new product of instant coffee was created and this was when it began to become popular to the public.
+In 1938 a new type of instant coffee was created, which better dissolved in water, and this was when it began to become popular to the public.
 Instant coffee has come a long way since then!
 Nowadays, the preferred method of instant coffee is freeze-drying the beans to make them soluble because it's believed to keep the original taste and preserves their quality.

 Freeze-drying in essential is the production of quality instant coffee.
 First, the coffee beans are roasted and grounded.
 Then, the grounded beans are dissolved in water and brewed into a very concentrated liquid.
 After filtration, the coffee liquid is then frozen to about -50 degrees celsius at a very thin layer.
 It is then broken into smaller pieces and placed into a freeze dryer.
 The product that comes out is the beloved instant coffee crystals that you see in Waka Coffee's packets.